01-edu/public/doc/create-steps.md

 ### Description

-###### To set up the child object you've created with these elements:
+#### To set up the child object you've created with these elements:

-1. Edit you child object
+1. Edit you step object
 2. Go to *Object attributes*
-3. Add the attributes:
+3. Add the following attributes:
    * Add a new key **subtype** of type `String` with the value 'onb-adm-sign'
    * Add a new key **text** of type `String` with all the text of your document to sign as value
    * Add a new key **buttonText** of type `String` with the text you want to display in the submit button of your step